 Hypoplastic left heart syndrome

-- Grayish-blue skin color (cyanosis)
+- Grayish-blue color of the lips and gums (cyanosis)

 - Rapid, difficult breathing

 - Being unusually drowsy or inactive

 If the natural connections between the heart's left and right sides (foramen ovale and ductus arteriosus) are allowed to close in the first few days of life in babies with hypoplastic left heart syndrome, they can go into shock and possibly die.

 - Cool, clammy skin that can be pale or lips that can be bluish-gray

 - Breathing that may be slow and shallow or very rapid

 A baby in shock might be conscious or unconscious.